Becoming the new workplace norm

 The workplace can be a great forum for learning, changing, and enforcing habits.
 Providing things like fitness classes and healthy eating options encourages employees to make healthy choices throughout the workday.
 Having the opportunity to make healthy decisions combined with being surrounded by like-minded peers makes it easier to develop long-lasting healthy routines and behaviours.

 Stress management is a key part of overall health and wellness.
 Stressful situations and a lack of stress management make employees more likely to engage in unhealthy behaviours.
 Workplace wellness activities like walking meetings, mindfulness breaks, and fitness classes can provide employees with a healthy outlet for stress during the workday.
+A good introduction to areas like this can be covered in a workplace wellness workshop too.

 Healthcare costs are a major factor for many companies and workplace wellness programmes have a proven ability to reduce these.
 A structured and engaging wellness programme can yield many tangible and intangible benefits and is the right investment for the health of employees as well as the business’s bottom line.